synw/django-mogo/README.md

 Get the static stuff from the static folder in the repository

-Get the templates from the templates folder in the repository (bootstraped valid Xhtml 1.0 Strict)
+Get the templates from the templates folder in the repository

 	python manage.py migrate
 	python manage.py createsuperuser